mmlynari/LAr_scripts/README.md

 for ECal cells.

 #### Training the MVA calibration
 The MVA calibration relies on XGBoost.
-By default it is not part of FCC software.
-For now you can install it using pip:
-`pip3 install xgboost`
+It has been available in FCC software since October 1, 2022.

 Training:
 `python training.py CaloClusters -i production/ --json upstream/corr_params_1d.json -o training.json`